Monument historique: Consequences on the surroundings

 According to article L. 621-32 of the heritage code, when a building is located in the vicinity of a building protected as historical monuments, its exterior appearance cannot be modified without prior authorization, which may take the place of those other legislations listed in article L. 632-2 of said code.

 Thus, any landscape or building located in the vicinity of a historic monument is subject to specific regulations in the event of modification, which must obtain the prior agreement of the architect of the buildings of France.
 The latter can issue an assent, which means that the mayor is bound by this opinion, or a simple opinion if, in the case concerned, there is no covisibility.
 The mayor's decision is then not bound by the opinion of the architect of the buildings of France.

 Article L. 632-2.II and III of the Heritage Code provides for cases of appeal by the applicant or the authority ruling on the application against the opinion of the architect of buildings in France, reminded in particular to Articles R. 424-14 and R. 423-68 of the Town Planning Code.

 Guided tours

-Since 8 July 2016, it is mandatory to call on a professional guide-lecturer to lead a guided tour of a Monument Historique.
+Since 8 July 2016, guided tours of a monument historique must be led by a qualified professional guide-lecturer.

 Law no. 2016-925, Article 109: "Art.
 L. 221-1. - For the conduct of guided tours in the museums of France and historical monuments, natural or legal persons carrying out, including on an ancillary basis, the operations mentioned in I of article L. 211-1 may only use the services qualified persons holding a professional guide-lecturer card issued under conditions set by decree of the Council of State.
 The legal persons mentioned in III of article L. 211-18 are not subject to this obligation."